robnolen/aws-security-workshops/threat-detection-wksp/docs/03-detection-and-remediation.md

     > In your initial setup you already installed the SSM Agent on your EC2 Instance.
 6. Click **Save**

-### Revoke the IAM role active sessions
+### Revoke the IAM role active sessions and rotate credentials

 Now that the attacker can’t SSH into the compromised instance, you need to revoke all active sessions for the IAM role associated with that instance.

-1. Browse to the [AWS IAM](https://console.aws.amazon.com/iam/home?region=us-west-2) console.

-2. Click **Roles** and the **threat-detection-wksp-compromised-ec2** role (this is the role attached to the compromised instance).

-3. Click on the **Revoke sessions** tab.

-4. Click on **Revoke active sessions**.

-5. Click the acknowledgement **check box** and then click **Revoke active sessions**.
-	> What is the mechanism that is put in place by this step to actually prevent the use of the temp credentials issued by this role?

-### Restart instance to rotate credentials

-Now all active sessions for the compromised instance role have been invalidated.
-This means the attacker can no longer use those credentials, but it also means that your application that use this role can't as well.
-In order to ensure the availability of your application you need to refresh the credentials on the instance.

-To change the IAM credentials on the instance, you must Stop and Start the instance.
-A simple reboot will not change the keys.
-Since you are using AWS Systems Manager for doing administration on your EC2 Instances you can use it to query the metadata to validate that the credentials were rotated.

-First verify what the current credentials are.
+First verify what the current credentials are for the EC2 instance.

 1. Go to [AWS Systems Manager](https://us-west-2.console.aws.amazon.com/systems-manager/managed-instances?region=us-west-2) console and click **Managed Instances** (found under the **Shared Resources** section on the left navigation).

     > You should see an instance named **threat-detection-wksp: Compromised Instance** with a **Ping status** of **Online**.
 2. To see the keys currently active on the instance, click on **Run Command** on the left navigation and then click **Run a Command**.
 4. For **Command document** select **AWS-RunShellScript**